CS 23001 Lab Policies

 There is only one regrade request per milestone.

-After initial milestone grade, there is a one week period to request a regrade.
+After you recieve your initial milestone grade, there is a one week period to request a regrade.

 Regrades incur a flat 10% off.
 This means the highest possible score from a regrade is 90%.
 (10% off of 100%)